 Ms. Singh stated that this administrative request is a continuation of the Alternative Materials discussion at the Board's August 2023 meeting.
 At that meeting, staff presented a draft Alternative Materials document.
 The Board discussed the draft and expressed concerns with the extensive content of the document.
 Staff is currently working on shortening the document.
 A sample of a revised section is provided for the Board's input before completing the remaining revision.
 The anticipated users of this document will be property owners, consultants, architects, staff and the Board.
 The goal is to provide a document that lists alternative building materials previously approved by the Board by waiver approval.
 The document should include only materials not listed in the Code but approved previously via a waiver.
 The intent is that the document be updated annually with any additions or exclusions.
-The first two chapters of the revised document are provided for the Board's input -- Introduction and Roofs and Exterior Walls.
-She reviewed the alternative roof and exterior wall materials recently approved via waiver, noting that the documents includes photographs and building addresses where those materials were permitted.
+The first two chapters of the revised document are provided for the Board's recently approved via waiver, noting that the document are includes photographs and building addresses where those materials were permitted.